Tunnock's: Teacakes

-The Tunnock's Teacake is a sweet food often served with a cup of tea or coffee.
-It was developed by Sir Boyd Tunnock in 1956.
+The Tunnock's Teacake was developed by Boyd Tunnock in 1956.
 The product consists of a small round shortbread biscuit covered with a dome of Italian meringue, a whipped egg white concoction similar to marshmallow, although somewhat lighter in texture.
 This is then encased in a thin layer of milk or dark chocolate and wrapped in a red and silver foil paper for the more popular milk chocolate variety, with blue, black, and gold wrapping for the dark.

 Retired RAF bomber pilot Tony Cunnane told of how Tunnock's Teacakes became a favourite ration snack of the V bomber nuclear deterrent flight crews based at RAF Gaydon, especially after discovering that they expanded at high altitude.
 In 1965 this ended after one was left unwrapped and exploded on the instrument panel and led to a ban by the RAF.

 In April 2025 the RAF Centre of Aerospace Medicine gave the all-clear for the teacakes to be used in flights again, after tests in an altitude chamber found the teacakes did not explode.